Infinite Scenes in a space simulator – Let’s try to overcome programming languages limitations for handling float

 I’m a 3d modeler and with my little team, Artistic Minds, I’m working on STAR SHIFT, a space combat simulator for which we have recently started a kickstarter campaign.
 Our aim is to immerse the player in a compelling story to accomplish as well as to make possible free to “wander around in the space” … and discover new quests not directly related to history.

 Our programmer kindly explained a little trick used to make STAR SHIFT’s scenes “infinite”.
 Let’s read together:

 Points in space are identified using the classic XYZ coordinates system, the so called vector numbers.
 These numbers are specifically floating point values, which means they can have a variable amount of float numbers, those after the decimal dot.
-They have a size limit, as every type of data in programming; this means that even if they could reach high values, they can't be infinite.
-One of the problems in this kind of games’ development, where you have big explorable maps, is the limitation of these coordinates and therefore the resulting approximation when you go beyond these limit values (high or low).This numbers'limit is an obstacle in every programming language and in every engine.
+They have a size limit, as every type of data in programming; this means that even if they could reach high values, they can’t be infinite.
+One of the problems in this kind of games’ development, where you have big explorable maps, is the limitation of these coordinates and therefore the resulting approximation when you go beyond these limit values (high or low).This number limit is an obstacle in every programming language and in every engine.

 This is an issue to consider carefully in video games like STAR SHIFT.
 Maps for a portion of planetary land could seem very wide, but they’re nothing in comparison to an environment that contains planets billions of miles apart from each other.